Travel advice for Netherlands

 Alkmaar Cheese Market Alkmaar w www.kaasmarkt.nl.
 Held every Friday (10am–12.30pm), from the first Friday in April to the first Friday in September.

 King’s Day (Koningsdag) Nationwide (April 27).
 This is one of the most popular dates in the Dutch diary, a street event par excellence.
-Celebrations in honour of the king take place throughout the Netherlands, but festivities in Amsterdam tend to be the wildest of the lot, with the city’s streets and canals lined with people dressed in ridiculous costumes.
-Anything goes, especially if it’s orange – the Dutch national colour.
+Celebrations in honor of the king take place throughout the Netherlands, but festivities in Amsterdam tend to be the wildest of the lot, with the city’s streets and canals lined with people dressed in ridiculous costumes.
+Anything goes, especially if it’s orange – the Dutch national color.
 This is also the one day of the year when goods can be bought and sold tax-free to anyone on the streets, and numerous stalls are set up in front of people’s houses.

 Scheveningen Sand Sculpture Festival Scheveningen w sandsculptures.nl.
 Hard-working teams descend on the resort from all over Europe to create amazing sand sculptures, which are left for three weeks for visitors to admire.
 May to mid-June.